bcampbell/tb-notes/message_tagging.md

 An attempt is made to store assigned tags in the sneakily-added local `X-Mozilla-Keys` header.
 There is not always enough room to do this.
 It tries to edit the local message data in-place, so the information may not appear until the next folder compaction.
 Compaction re-writes the message data and so the opportunity to create any extra space required.

+## JMAP

+Messages on a JMAP server have a `keywords` field which looks to be very compatible with IMAP.

+## EWS

+Messages on an EWS server have a `categories` property, which is a list of strings.

+The rules for valid tag keys in EWS are likely to be different - for example, EWS probably allows categories with spaces in them, whereas IMAP does not.